| The discussion on the strategic

 being less the propaganda of the party or the Soviets

 than the resolute action of the proletariat.
+Save in exceptional cases,

 which a revolutionary party cannot count on without risking